-This edWebinar will cover five critical guidelines for ensuring data privacy in any school system’s use of technology.
+This edWebinar covers five critical guidelines for ensuring data privacy in any school system’s use of technology.
 Superintendents and district leaders will learn how to make student data privacy a district-wide priority.
-Strategies for communicating their district’s commitment to assuring student data privacy will be shared by the superintendents and CTO on the edWebinar panel.
-Additionally, the project director for CoSN’s Privacy Initiative and Trusted Learning Environment Program will share information about how school districts can earn CoSN’s Trusted Learning Environment Seal and why that process benefits stakeholders across a district.
+Strategies for communicating their district’s commitment to assuring student data privacy are shared by the superintendents and CTO on the edWebinar panel.
+Additionally, the project director for CoSN’s Privacy Initiative and Trusted Learning Environment Program shares information about how school districts can earn CoSN’s Trusted Learning Environment Seal and why that process benefits stakeholders across a district.

 About the Presenters